J-Douglas/NeuralNetworkWorkshop/README.md

 ## Summary

-The workshop was presented for the Waterloo Data Science Club (WDSC).
-In the workshop, I go over the math and individual components used to create neural networks.
-I show two basic applications: building a feedforward neural network from scratch and classifying images from the Fashion-MNIST dataset (computer vision).
-At the end of the workshop, I touch on how to create convolutional neural networks (CNN's), which are the most commonly used neural network architecture for computer vision.
-As one of WDSC's VPs of Education, this was the workshop that I chose to host.
+As the VP of Education, this was the workshop I presented for the Waterloo Data Science Club (WDSC).
+In the workshop, I go over the math and theory behind how neural networks work.
+In a notebook demo, I show two applications of neural networks: building a feedforward neural network from scratch and classifying images from the Fashion-MNIST dataset (computer vision).
+At the end of the workshop, I go over the 4 different types of layers used to create convolutional neural networks (CNN's), which are the most commonly used neural network architecture for computer vision.

 ## Presentation